jadecobra/python_tdd_exercises/source/review.rst

 * :ref:`how can I make arguments a choice in a function?<test_optional_arguments>`
 * :ref:`how can I make a function take any number of positional arguments?<test_unknown_number_of_arguments>`
 * :ref:`how can I make a function take any number of keyword arguments?<test_unknown_number_of_arguments>`
-* :ref:`how does Python represent positional arguments in a function?<how Python reads starred expressions>`
+* :ref:`how does Python represent positional arguments in a function?<how Python treats starred expressions>`
-* :ref:`how does Python represent keyword arguments in a function?<how Python reads double starred expressions>`
+* :ref:`how does Python represent keyword arguments in a function?<how Python treats double starred expressions>`

 ----